greenbone/docs/src/index.rst

 The Greenbone Source Edition is adopted by third parties, for example Linux distributions like Kali, Alpine, etc.

-Currently, two version of the Greenbone Vulnerability Management (GVM) are
+This documentation covers the following versions of the Greenbone Vulnerability Management (GVM):

-supported:
+* GVM 21.04
 * GVM 20.08
-* GVM 21.04

 .. toctree::
    :maxdepth: 4
    :caption: Contents

    background
+   gvm-21.04/index
    gvm-20.08/index
-   gvm-21.04/index
    faq
    glossary
    changelog